jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 First, the value of √2 is well known,  so I knew where I was going to.
-Then, instead of doing all computations in all iterations with 9-digit numbers  (that is,  1  digit for  the integer  part  and 8  fractional digits), I  compute the first  three values as fractions.
+Then, instead of doing all computations in all iterations with 9-digit numbers  (that is,  1  digit for  the integer  part  and 8  fractional digits), I computed the first  three values as fractions.
 Only during the third  iteration did I convert  the fraction into a  number with 8 fractional digits.
 So  I had to compute only one  11-by-3 division and one  17-by-9  division (plus  two  2-by-2  multiplications) on  paper,